RakshithDN/RakshithDN/README.md

 # 👋 Hi there, I'm Rakshith D N

 🎓 Final Year Information Science Student at NMIT, Bengaluru
-💻 Passionate about Data Structures, Web Development, and AI
+💻 Interested in Machine Learning, Data Analytics, and Web Development
-🚀 Currently solving DSA problems, building full-stack projects & working on AI-based resume ranking and disease detection systems
+🚀 Currently solving DSA problems, building full-stack projects, and working on AI-powered applications like resume ranking and disease prediction systems
-📚 Learning from **Striver’s DSA Sheet**, and **Colt Steele’s Web Dev Bootcamp**
+📚 Always exploring new technologies and improving problem-solving skills

 ---